ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 #### Prometheus
 [Prometheus] is used as the monitoring system, which pulls out the metrics collected from the Ballerina service '/metrics'.
-There are many ways to install the Prometheus and you can find the possible options from [installation guide](https://prometheus.io/docs/prometheus/latest/installation/).

 This section focuses on the quick installation of Prometheus with Docker, and configure it to collect metrics from Ballerina program with default configurations.
-Below provided steps needs to be followed to configure the Prometheus.
+Below provided steps needs to be followed to configure Prometheus.
+There are many other ways to install the Prometheus and you can find possible options from [installation guide](https://prometheus.io/docs/prometheus/latest/installation/).

 **Step 1:** Create a `prometheus.yml` file in `/tmp/` directory.

-**Step 2:** Use following content for `/tmp/prometheus.yml`.
+**Step 2:** Add the following content to `/tmp/prometheus.yml`.

-Go to [official documentation of Prometheus](https://prometheus.io/docs/introduction/first_steps/), if you need more information.
-Please note that the targets should contain the host and port of the `/metrics` service that's exposed from Ballerina program for metrics collection.
-Let's say if the IP of the host in which the Ballerina program is running is a.b.c.d and the port is default 9797 (configured from `b7a.observability.metrics.prometheus.port` configuration in Ballerina configuration file), then the sample configuration in Prometheus will be as below.

 ```yaml
 global: